NIVANorge/Mobius2/docs/datafiledocs/new_project.md

 	#...
 }

-# Alternatively, change it to be semi-distributed so that the
+# Alternatively, change it to be "semi-distributed" where the soil hydrology
-# soil hydrology only depends on the land use type, not the
+# only depends on the land use type, not the subcatchment.
-# subcatchment.
 par_group("Soil hydrology", lu) {
 	#...
 }